petar-m/EventBrokerSlim/EventBrokerSlim/src/M.EventBrokerSlim.PersistentEvents.Redis/ReadMe.md

 ### 2. Register the event registry

 Map each event type to a stable string name.
-The name is stored in the database - it must not change between deployments:
+The name is stored in Redis - it must not change between deployments:

 ```csharp
 var eventRegistry = new EventRegistry()